qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ### Conclusion

 So far I have been greatly enjoying throwing myself into this new and exciting world of quantum computing.
 I have seen some awesome principles translate across quantum algorithms that are keeping me engaged.
 In specific, I mentioned I felt Durr and Hoyer used principles from Duestch's, Grover's, and Shor's algorithm.
-Duestsch's Algorithm famously simplifies a classical problem into an non intuitive oracle function.
+Duestsch's Algorithm famously simplifies a classical problem into an non intuitive oracle function as 'G' does.
 Grover's Algorithm is quite literally applied in this algorithm.
 Lastly, Shor's Algorithm shows off the power of combining classical and quantum systems to achieve outstanding results.
 I love seeing such fundamental concepts continue to push boundaries.
 I am constantly in search for collaboration among those who are equally as passionate about quantum computing.
-If you had any suggestions or questions feel free to send me an email at
+If you had any suggestions or questions feel free to send me an email.
-msarkar at ucdavis dot edu.

 https://github.com/mridulsar/DurrHoyerLibrary
 ------------------